 There’s so much that you can purchase at Changi Airport.
 From the latest gadgets to daily essentials for your home, there is something for everyone.
 You can even spice up your wardrobe with the huge range of fashion retailers here.

-New food options at T4:
+Multiple food options at Terminal 4

-Boasting a generous 140 F&B offerings, T4 has the widest range of new eating options in its public area.
+With Singapore’s reputation as a “food paradise”, foodies will be spoiled for choice at Changi too!
+Boasting a generous 140 F&B offerings, Terminal 4 has the widest range of eating options in its public area.
 From casual and affordable (Andes by Aston), to family favourites (London Fat Duck), you won’t be short of new places to dine at.

-Japan Gourmet Hall SORA at T2:
+Japan Gourmet Hall SORA at Terminals 1 and 2

+SORA at Terminal 2 has a dedicated kids corner called SORA KIDS to entertain the little ones while parents indulge in authentic Japanese cuisine.
 Educational games and activities are available on a huge interactive touch screen for kids to explore, and popular kid-friendly shows are also being played on an LCD screen to keep them pre-occupied.

 Whatever your definition of leisure is, you’ll find that Changi Airport’s public areas has many offerings to delight all your senses.
 Flying or not, do explore these great experiences the next time you’re here!